Skip to main content

 • Learns membership functions and rules via gradient descent

-• Maintains interpretability of traditional fuzzy systems
+• Keeps the interpretability of traditional fuzzy systems

 Key Innovation: Soft Gates